eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

 When the control task started during the creation of the workload object receives a delete command, the workload task shall:
-* delete the old workload via the corresponding runtime
+* delete the old workload via the corresponding runtime connector
 * stop the state checker for the workload
 * stop the workload control task

+Comment:
+For details on the runtime connector specific actions, e.g., delete, see the specific runtime connector workflows.

 Rationale:
 The workload task allows to asynchronously carry out time consuming actions and still maintain the order of the actions as they are queued on a command channel.